w3f/polkadot-wiki/docs/kusama-timeline.md

 The rollout of full functionality of Kusama was staggered to allow for a safe transition.
 The first PoS phase began with 20 validators.
 Of the 20, the Web3 Foundation ran nine and Parity Technologies ran six.
-Five were ran by highly staked community members as voted in by the Phragmen election.
+Five were ran by highly staked community members as voted in by the Phragmén election.

 When the initial transition was successful, additional validator spots were opened 10 at a time in order to allow for more validators to enter the active set.